-An ACOG practice practice bulletin (#162, 2016) states the following:
+An ACOG practice bulletin (#162, 2016, reaffirmed 2020) states the following:

 - Chromosomal aberrations that are smaller than the resolution of conventional karyotype also can result in phenotypic anomalies; these copy number variants can be detected in the fetus using chromosomal microarray analysis.
-When structural abnormalities are detected by prenatal ultrasound examination, chromosomal micro- array will identify clinically significant chromosomal abnormalities in approximately 6% of the fetuses that have a normal karyotype (11, 12).
-For this reason, chromosomal microarray analysis should be recommended as the primary test (replacing conventional karyotype) for patients undergoing prenatal diagnosis for the indication of a fetal structural abnormality detected by ultrasound examination (10).
-If a structural abnormality is strongly suggestive of a particular aneuploidy in the fetus (eg, duodenal atresia or an atrioventricular heart defect, which are characteristic of trisomy 21), karyotype with or without FISH may be offered before chromosomal microarray analysis. (page 3) - Chromosomal microarray analysis has been found to detect a pathogenic (or likely pathogenic) copy number variant in approximately 1.7% of patients with a normal ultrasound examination and a normal karyotype (11), and it is recommended that chromosomal microarray analysis be made available to any patient choosing to undergo invasive diagnostic testing. (page 3)
+When structural abnormalities are detected by prenatal ultrasound examination, chromosomal microarray will identify clinically significant chromosomal abnormalities in approximately 6% of the fetuses that have a normal karyotype.
+For this reason, chromosomal microarray analysis should be recommended as the primary test (replacing conventional karyotype) for patients undergoing prenatal diagnosis for the indication of a fetal structural abnormality detected by ultrasound examination. (p. e109) - Chromosomal microarray analysis has been found to detect a pathogenic (or likely pathogenic) copy number variant in approximately 1.7% of patients with a normal ultrasound examination and a normal karyotype, and it is recommended that chromosomal microarray analysis be made available to any patient choosing to undergo invasive diagnostic testing. (p. e.110)